 Together these show reasons a-plenty to call in the philosophers.

-The persistence of paradox in black hole theories has been most striking.
+The persistence of paradoxes in black hole theories has been most striking.
 While the quantum information and firewall paradoxes do trouble the black-hole community, paradoxes in general-relativity of time travel and infinite passage time (measured in the external universe) through the ‘time horizon’ are tolerated.
 Einstein was not free from this with his ‘worm-hole’ proposition.
-At that time, physicists devised thought (‘gedanken’) experiments to exclude theories with inconsistencies.
-Rather than sitting in awe of cosmo-physicists trying to resolve the Black Hole paradox(es), we should suspect that the highly persistent paradoxes do point up a basic inconsistency.
+In his time (1930s) physicists devised thought (‘gedanken’) experiments to exclude theories with inconsistencies.
+Rather than sitting in awe of cosmo-physicists trying to resolve the Black Hole paradoxes, we should suspect that the highly persistent paradoxes do point up a basic inconsistency.
 Do we need philosophers to insist on paradoxes being resolved?

 It’s become commonplace for cult followers to say ‘black holes’ are consequential on Einstein and relativity.
 Not so – Einstein’s 1939 paper denied the black hole solution, the basis was set by the 1939 paper of Oppenheimer and Snyder (OS).
 The Penrose-Hawking topological description of ‘trapped surfaces’ supplied underpinning, when it might have exposed the OS solution as paradoxical.
 Now alternative solutions for a collapsing massive body in general relativity have been identified (eg. Trevor Marshall, in Entropy 2016) without trapped surfaces, which overcome the violations of causality etc. It takes courage to disbelieve Hawking and followers, but let’s dare to think – the paradox means Hawking’s Black Hole has no clothes !